Is your child's birthday coming up soon? Do you spend time thinking about the theme, who to invite, what to serve, and what to do during the party?

 - A good rule of thumb for toddler parties is having the number of the child’s age plus one more.
 For example, if your child is turning three, allow her to invite four guests.

 - Once the child starts school, things can become tricky.
 Think about the Golden Rule and don’t leave one or two children out.
 If you invite less than half the class, that is fine.
-However, if you invite half or more, you should include the entire class.
+However, if you invite half or more, you should include the entire class, or feelings will get hurt.

 Allow for enough time in advance for the guests to make plans.
 If you send the invitations two weeks ahead, they should have plenty of time to get back with you.
 Include and be very specific on the RSVP request, but understand that some people will not respond.
 If you still haven’t heard back several days before the party, call or email to ask if they will attend.